choderalab/fahmunge/README.md

 `%(run)d` is substituted by the run number via `filename % vars()` in Python, which allows run numbers or other local Python variables to be substituted.
 Substitution is only performed on a per-run basis, not per-clone.

+The projects CSV file will undergo minimal validation automatically to make sure all data and file paths can be found.

 ##### Advanced Usage

 More advanced usage allows additional arguments to be specified: